 Introduction

 Responses to systematic resistance training (RT) vary widely between individuals, with as much as 10-15% showing impaired skeletal muscle growth in response to standardized training interventions (Thalacker-Mercer et al. 2013; Mann et al. 2014; Álvarez et al. 2018).
-There may be differences in the genetic predisposition in terms of readiness to adapt to exercise (Thalacker-Mercer et al. 2013), however, the internal physiological milieu seems favourably shaped for muscle growth by factors such as different types of training stress and nutrients (Thalacker-Mercer et al. 2013; Tanaka and Tsuneoka 2018; Figueiredo et al. 2021).
-Indeed, training stress and nutrients impact the ability to synthesise ribosomes, which in turn is connected to the magnitude of RT-induced responses in an individual (Kusnadi et al. 2015; Tanaka and Tsuneoka 2018; Hammarström et al. 2020).
-For instance, increasing training volume generally induces greater ribosome biogenesis and thus, greater benefits of RT (Krieger 2009; Schoenfeld et al. 2017; Hammarström et al. 2020).
-Still, as evident from Hammarström et al. (2020), not all participants experience increased muscle mass and -strength despite increasing training volume.
-Therefore, other means than modification of RT variables alone seem necessary to optimise individual responses to RT.
+Genetic predisposition may explain some of this variation (Thalacker-Mercer et al. 2013), but in general the internal physiological milieu seems to be favourably shaped for muscle growth in response to different types of nutrient intake and exercise training (Thalacker-Mercer et al. 2013; Tanaka and Tsuneoka 2018; Figueiredo et al. 2021).
+Indeed, exercise training and nutrients impact the ability to synthesise ribosomes, which in turn is demonstrated to be connected to the magnitude of RT-induced responses (Kusnadi et al. 2015; Tanaka and Tsuneoka 2018; Hammarström et al. 2020).
+For instance, increasing training volume generally induces greater ribosome biogenesis and is associated with greater benefits of RT in terms of gains in skeletal muscle mass and -strength (Krieger 2009; Schoenfeld et al. 2017; Hammarström et al. 2020).
+Still, as evident from Hammarström et al. (2020), not all participants experience increased muscle mass and improved muscle strength withincreasing training volume.
+Therefore, means other than modification of RT variables seem necessary to optimise individual responses to RT, for instance nutritional supplements.

-Nutritional supplements such as protein and creatine are often used to optimise RT adaptations (Cermak et al. 2012; Lanhers et al. 2015, 2017; Morton et al. 2018).
-However, it remains equivocal if other nutritional adjuvants such as glucose can increase the efficacy of RT (Tezze et al. 2023).
-This is surprising since glucose is the preferred energy substrate of the contracting skeletal muscle during strenuous exercise and a major energy supplier to cells via adenosine triphosphate (ATP) synthesis (Mul et al. 2015; Tanaka and Tsuneoka 2018).
-Furthermore, energy availability is a decisive factor in the de novo synthesis of ribosomes (Moss et al. 2007; Kusnadi et al. 2015; Tanaka and Tsuneoka 2018) which in turn determines muscle growth by increasing the muscle’s translational capacity (Stec et al. 2016; Tanaka and Tsuneoka 2018; Figueiredo and McCarthy 2019; Walden 2019; Hammarström et al. 2020).
-In addition, insulin may have anabolic effects with elevated amino acids, and has a clear role in the reduction of muscle protein breakdown independent of amino acid availability (Hillier et al. 2000; Abdulla et al. 2016).
-Therefore, investigating the effects of combined RT and glucose ingestion may provide valuable insight into the potential additive effect of glucose and RT on ribosome biogenesis.
+Nutritional supplements such as protein and creatine are frequently advocated as means to optimise RT adaptations (Cermak et al. 2012; Lanhers et al. 2015, 2017; Morton et al. 2018).
+The efficacy of other nutritional adjuvants such as glucose remains equivocal (Tezze et al. 2023).
+This is surprising given thatglucose is the preferred energy substrate of the contracting skeletal muscle during strenuous exercise and a major energy supplier to cells via adenosine triphosphate (ATP) synthesis (Mul et al. 2015; Tanaka and Tsuneoka 2018).
+Furthermore, energy availability is a decisive factor in the de novo synthesis of ribosomes (Moss et al. 2007; Kusnadi et al. 2015; Tanaka and Tsuneoka 2018) which in turn seems to determine muscle growth by increasing the muscle’s translational capacity (Stec et al. 2016; Tanaka and Tsuneoka 2018; Figueiredo and McCarthy 2019; Walden 2019; Hammarström et al. 2020).
+In addition, insulin, which is secreted from the beta cells of the pancreas in response to rising blood glucose levels, may itself exertanabolic effects irrespective of muscle contraction, e.g. by elevating levels of amino acids, and also playsrole in reducing muscle protein breakdown independent of amino acid availability (Hillier et al. 2000; Abdulla et al. 2016).
+It seems plausible that combined RT and glucose ingestion provides additive effects on ribosome biogenesis compared to RT alone.